Baylor, Duke remain 1-2 in AP Top 25 poll with few changes | Times Leader

 Nine teams moved up in the poll, with Providence making the week’s biggest jump of five spots to tie Kentucky at No. 16.
 No. 15 Alabama jumped four spots, while No. 14 Texas and Villanova each rose three spots.

-No. 24 Seton Hall took the biggest tumble, falling nine spots after Big East losses and .
+No. 24 Seton Hall took the biggest tumble, falling nine spots after Big East losses to Providence and Villanova.
 No. 21 LSU fell five spots, while No. 18 Tennessee slid four and No. 11 Iowa State fell three.

 In all, 12 teams held their position from last week, including No. 12 Houston, No. 13 Ohio State, No. 20 Colorado State and No. 25 Texas Tech.